checkly/docs.checklyhq.com/site/content/docs/private-locations/checkly-agent-guide.md

 - Longer average check duration in minutes, more agents.
 I.e. if your estimate is checks run on average for 30 seconds, you plug in `0.5`.
 - The `+ 1` is to ensure redundant capacity in case of rolling upgrades or an agent failure.

-Lets' look at an example:
+Let's look at an example:

 1. `JOB_CONCURRENCY = 4`
 2. I expected `35` checks per minute